jubishop/tony/README.md

 ### `param()` and `list_param()`

-`Tony::Request` offers two helper methods for extracting required parameters from any request:  `param(key, default = nil)` and `list_param(key, default = nil`.
-They will return the given key (or default) or throw a 400 automatically if the param does not exist and no default is given.
+`Tony::Request` offers two helper methods for extracting required parameters from any request:  `param(key, default = nil)` and `list_param(key, default = nil)`.
+They will return the given key (or default) or throw a 400 automatically if the param does not exist and no default is given.  `list_param()` will demand the key be of type `Enumerable`.
+It will also automatically remove any duplicate or empty entries.

 ### Simply Returning Status/Message